opea-project/docs/community/rfcs/RFC_DocSum_Video_Audio.md

 ### Design Proposal

-#### Workflow of the deployed Document Summarization Service
+#### Workflow of the Deployed Document Summarization Service
-The workflow of the Document Summarization Service, from user's input query to the application's output response, is as follows:
+The workflow of the Document Summarization Service, from the user's input query to the application's output response, is as follows:

 ```mermaid
 flowchart LR